stevendouglasyagel/ContributorLicenseAgreement/README.md

 - **--fileName**: approvedUsers.csv	(links to list of users allowed to use CLA, more info below)

 ### List of Approved Users
 If your company has an agreement with Microsoft where only certain users are allowed to make contributions on behalf of your company, then you can specify the users via a CSV file titled approvedUsers.csv which should be located inside the company's repo.
+The list is global per CLA content link and has to be specified only once, [example here](https://github.com/microsoft/.github/blob/main/policies/cla.yml).

 For each user that you want to allow making contributions, add the github username as a line in the csv file (no commas).